dhruvparamhans/random_notes/data_types_and_numbers.md

 It's important to know that win32 doesn't use addresses below 0x1000 (TODO), so if you see some number below this value, this cannot be an address.

+Anyway, many debuggers can show you if the value in a register can be an address to something.
+OllyDbg can also show an ASCII string if the value is an address of it.

 ## Bit field